Go back

 The Surrounding Area:

-• For coffee after your appointment, Field Day Coffee is just a block down Monterey street and Kaffiene just opened right on our corner!
+• For coffee after your appointment, Kaffein is just two doors down from Innerbloom and Field Day Coffee is a block down Monterey street.

-• For food, across from Innerbloom, Hoagies serves a wonderful breakfast burrito, and PETRA around the corner offers delicious Mediterranean food.
-SLO provisions has fresh and healthy sandwiches, salads, and soups and the best chocolate chip cookie in town.
+• For food, across from Innerbloom, Hoagies serves a great breakfast burrito, and PETRA around the corner offers delicious Mediterranean food and pizza.

 THE INFUSION: